FAQ

 What will I need to submit as part of my application?
 Will I need to hire a professional (architect, engineer, etc.) to apply to the new program?

-- These drawings are not required to be developed by an architect or other professional.
+- Drawings are not required to be developed by an architect or other professional.

 How long will it take for my application to be approved and will there be a way to check the status of my pending application?

-- Applicants will be able to track the status of their application on the application portal.
+- Applicants will be able to track the status of their application on the Dining Out NYC application portal.

 Season